Entanglement engineering of optomechanical systems by reinforcement learning: Results

 \subsubsection{Weak continuous measurement}

 In an open quantum system, under WCM and quantum dissipation into the vacuum bath as well, a Wiener process occurs in the observable.
 More specifically, the Wiener process arises from the Gaussian-weighted projection over the eigenstates, which weakly extracts the partial information from the quantum system and induces stochastic disturbances in both the dynamical equation and observation.
 Such disturbances can avoid a complete quantum state collapse and provide the capability to extract the quantum information continuously in the time domain.
 However, the nonlinear stochastic process occurs in both quantum dynamical trajectories and the measurement photocurrent, making it challenging to control the quantum system through WCM continuously.
-(Backgrounds about WCM, deep RL, and quantum control are presented in Supplementary Note 1.)

 For stochastic noise in the WCM photocurrent, the present cutting-edge technology enables the RL agent to extract quantum information through a process resembling noise filtering.
 Specifically, the observation in the reward function is the WCM photocurrent.
 We can employ $n_{\textnormal{traj}}$ quantum ensembles to reduce the variance and use a Gaussian filter for data pre-processing.
 The RL agent is trained to maximize the accumulated reward, which serves to average the stochastic term in the measurement photocurrent over time.
 These noise-filtering processes help extract information about the expected photon number and thus the target quantum entanglement.
 For the nonlinear quantum stochastic process with quantum dissipation, the RL agent successfully trains the laser to leverage interactions between the optical and mechanical modes, linear or nonlinear, to mitigate quantum decoherence and dissipation to some extent, as exemplified in Figs.~\ref{fig: measureRate_training_testing} and \ref{fig: WCM_nonlinear_obser_Pn}.